R599-afk/Naviware/README.md

 ---

-## 🔄 Session Behavior and Cleanup
+## 🔄 Session Behavior

 Naviware’s modifications are session-based:

-* Naviware applies supported changes while its local proxy is active.
+* Naviware applies supported options while the current session is active.
-* Pressing STOP stops further Naviware processing and restores the previous Windows proxy settings.
+* Pressing STOP ends the session and restores the previous Windows network settings.
-* Restart Dead by Daylight after stopping Naviware to return to normal game responses.
+* Restart Dead by Daylight after stopping Naviware to return to normal game data.
 * Session-based behavior does not guarantee that use is undetectable or risk-free.

 If Naviware closes unexpectedly and Windows loses network access: